Beware of the consequences of not paying medical bills

 They can take you to court

-The longer you wait, the more rigorous they will get, so don’t be surprised if a debt collection agency warns you of taking legal action against you—they are allowed to do so.
-Your medical provider can sue you for an unpaid bill, in which case the court decides on the punishment.
+The longer you wait, the more rigorous they will get, so don’t be surprised if a debt collection agency warns you of taking action against you—they are allowed to do so.
+Your medical provider can send demand letters to you for an unpaid bill, in which case the court decides on the punishment.
 One of the most common measures is wage garnishment.
 This means that they will take a certain amount of money off your income regularly until the debt is settled.

 You cannot go to jail for an unpaid medical bill